learn-co-curriculum/dsc-tuning-neural-networks-with-normalization/README.md

 $S_{dw} = \beta_2 S_{dw} + (1-\beta_2)dW^2$, $S_{db} = \beta_2 S_{db} + (1-\beta_2)db^2$

-Is like momentum and then RMSprop.
+It's like momentum and then RMSprop.
 We need to perform a correction!
 This is sometimes also done in RSMprop, but definitely here too.

 $V^{corr}_{dw}= \dfrac{V_{dw}}{1-\beta_1^t}$, $V^{corr}_{db}= \dfrac{V_{db}}{1-\beta_1^t}$